hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ##### Page-level sidebar

-Page-level sidebars can be used for more complex data sets and if filtering content of the entire page is required and can be oriented on the left side of the viewport.
+Page-level sidebars can be used to filter a data set presented in a non-tabular fashion and if filtering the content of the entire page is required.
+A sidebar should be oriented on the left (start) side of the viewport.

 ![Vertical orientation of the filter bar](/assets/patterns/filter-patterns/layout-sidebar-left-page-level.png =559x*)